Ljiong/RL-for-vacuum-cleaner/submission/README.md

 The unity interaction interface will pop up when you run the test, which uses the **port 5004**.
 Please follow the instructions in **Headless.ipynb** if you would like to change it.

+Moreover, we made a demo video for this project and here is the video link: https://www.youtube.com/watch?v=etVIk2LVWXc&t=3s

 Have fun!

 Best regards,